 Over the years, notably during the Covid-19 pandemic, social services have demonstrated a great capacity to improve the resilience of their workforce, the people they support, communities and social welfare systems.
-However, the ESN social services resilience and transformation working group meeting was also an opportunity to reflect on what challenges remain for social services themselves to become more resilient.
+However, the Social Services Transformation and Resilence Working Group meeting was also an opportunity to reflect on what challenges remain for social services themselves to become more resilient.
 Below are some recommendations for future work in the framework of the working group based on the conclusions identified in the discussions as key aspects of resilient social services